 Consolidating your vision so that it becomes reality

-In a world filled with change, it is often not the practical changes we find difficult but rather the emotional and psychological letting go of the way the world used to be and the shifting to a new way of being, a new identity.
+In a world filled with change, it is often not the practical changes we find difficult but rather the emotional and psychological letting go of the way the world used to be and the shifting to a new reality.

 These psychological processes are called transitions and they come in three stages.

-For example, we all know now how Amazon, Airbnb, and Uber work.
+Today, for example, we all know how Amazon, Airbnb, and Uber work.
 But once upon a time all three were radical new business models.
 “Buying books online?
 They’ll steal your money!”
 “Staying in a stranger’s house or ordering a taxi from the Internet?
 It won’t be safe!”

-Airbnb and Amazon have both managed this process well: both are trusted brands.
-But Uber struggled so much with its Consolidation that the founder, Travis Kalanick, was forced to resign from the company he had created.
+Amazon and Airbnb both managed this process well: both are now trusted brands.
+But Uber struggled so much with its Consolidation that the founder, Travis Kalanick, was forced to resign from his own company.

 Consolidation matters.